NOAA-ORR-ERD/WebGnomeClient/doc/location_files/cascobay_examples.rst

 impacts?**

-    **Hint:** To view the mass balance for each scenario, click the right-pointing triangle next to the spill description (“Fuel Oil #6:
+    **Hint:** To view the mass balance for each scenario, click the right-pointing triangle next to the spill description ("Fuel Oil #6:
-    1000 barrels”) under **Spills** in the Summary List.
-Then click the right-pointing triangle next to “Splot Mass Balance” to view the mass balance for the “Best Guess” trajectory.
+    1000 barrels") under **Spills** in the Summary List.
+Then click the right-pointing triangle next to "Splot Mass Balance" to view the mass balance for the "Best Guess" trajectory.

 +----------------------------+-----------------+---------------+
 |                            | **Fuel Oil #6   | **Jet Fuel    |